 Additional factors to consider include the numbers on the team a coach is requesting from.
 A permit situation should not result in a team playing short so that the higher-level team can have an extra body.

 Again, it is expected this discussion will occur at the coach-to-coach level first.
 The goal is to have coaches at both levels working collaboratively for the benefit of the player(s) in question who are developing and looking to move up a level over time.

 Finally, if teams are in need of players from the level below (e.g. an 11-a-side team with 14/15 players), coaches should be open and cooperative to identifying and promoting the appropriate player(s) to the coach requesting.
 Once the player(s) have been agreed on, they should be looked at a few times in games/training sessions to ensure they are an appropriate fit for the new team.
-Once this is confirmed, the requesting coach should let the coach of the level below know before making an official invitation to the player.
+Once this is confirmed, the requesting coach should let the coach of the level below know that they will be submitting a formal request for the player to the Technical Director, which must be approved, before making an official invitation to the player.